Everything You Need To Know About Marble Flooring In Malaysia [2026 GUIDE]

 Over time, marble develops subtle changes in sheen, known as patina.
 This is not damage.
 It is wear that blends into the marble texture.

-In well-used homes across Kuala Lumpur, older marble often looks softer and more cohesive than newly installed floors.
+In homes across Kuala Lumpur and offices like our previous project in TRX, older marble often looks softer and more cohesive than newly installed floors.

 The surface reflects light more evenly, and minor marks stop standing out individually.